 Be aware though that even if your card doesn’t charge you a fee for cash withdrawals overseas, most cards will still charge interest – and this will be charged from the moment you withdraw your money.
 So it’s best to avoid using your credit card at an ATM.

 Also bear in mind the best cards are reserved for those with excellent credit scores.
-Our Smart Search tool will help you find out which card you’re most likely to get accepted for.
+Our Eligibility Checker tool will help you find out which card you’re most likely to get accepted for.

 6. Improve your credit rating